sterlingwes/dep-score/README.md

 Useful for teams to understand how old their dependencies are and the trend of pay-down of this form of technical debt over time.

 Future cases could include security audit reports based on severity with a weighting applied to those.

-To calculate the score we'll breakdown the semver into its constituent parts:

-- patch - these are the lowest value (1), unless major is 0, then they're considered minor (2)
-- minor - these are slightly higher value than patch, unless the major is 0 (2)
-- major - the version bump that typically takes the most effort (4)

-For example, a dependency at 1.0.1 with 2.2.1 available would be (2*4 + 2*2 + 1*1) - (1*4 + 0*2 + 1*1) or 8.

-The age component is calculated separately to determine individual dependency ages, allowing for the calculation of maxes, minimums, and averages as desired.

----

-Reconsider scoring approach that mixes calculation across semver segments and instead report the scores independently in the result for the consumer to use.

-Need to fix CLI script which has an issue with ES imports in the built dist.